 This 96-page treasure is a comprehensive collection of Van Richten's findings on these dark lords.
 It details how vampires live, think, and act, and what their strengths and weaknesses are.
 It is the consummate "vampire hunter's handbook."

-Van Richten's Guide to Vampires contains what all AD&D® game players want to know about vincluding new rules for want to know about vampires, including new rules for handling vampires in your game.
+Van Richten's Guide to Vampires contains what all AD&D® game players want to know about vampires, including new rules for handling vampires in your game.
 Look for it in December.